Red de Expresos Regionales

+The Regional Express Network (Red de Expresos Regionales) was a planned commuter network system in Buenos Aires, which consisted in an underground connection among the three mainline railway stations of the city: Retiro, Constitucion and Once, in the north, south and west respectively.

+The project was launched by then Chief of Government of Buenos Aires Mauricio Macri in May 2015, and the first call for tender was made three years later.
+The RER system project was modelled on the Réseau Express Régional in Paris.

+The tunnels would have had 2 new stations: the Central Station at Obelisco and the Correo Central underneath the old post office building.

+At Central Station there would have been an interchange with the Underground network in the stations of Lima (A Line), Carlos Pellegrini (B Line), Diagonal Norte and Avenida de Mayo (C Line) and 9 de Julio (D Line), and the Metrobus BRT network.

+At Correo Central it would be possible to interchange with two stations: Leandro N. Alem on B Line and Correo Central on E Line.

+These tunnels were planned to reconnect the network, disconnected since 1897 with the closure after a fire of the Buenos Aires Central Station, constructed by the British company Buenos Aires Great Southern Railway few meters from Plaza de Mayo.

+Despite all the announcements, the project was never carried out so it never surpassed its bidding process.
+After the administration led by Javier Milei suspended all the public works in Argentina, the Red de Expresos Regionales continues with no plans for its construction.

-History and Overview
+History

 The idea of linking the main commuter rail lines of Buenos Aires through a tunnel dates back to 1969, resulting in a 1973 study which suggested creating a Red Expresa Regional.
 While the original proposal sought to link the Mitre Line and Roca Line through the centre of the city, more recent proposals suggested creating tunnels between Retiro railway station, Once railway station and Constitución railway station - the three biggest rail terminals of the city.

-Such a line would connect all urban and suburban commuter rail lines in the city, with the exception of the Urquiza Line which has access tunnels to Line B at of the Buenos Aires Underground Federico Lacroze railway station and the Belgrano Sur Line, whose inclusion in RER first depends on the current plans for the extension of the line to Constitución being completed.
+Such a line would connect all urban and suburban commuter rail lines in the city, with the exception of the Urquiza Line which has access tunnels to Line B of the Buenos Aires Underground at Federico Lacroze railway station and the Belgrano Sur Line, whose inclusion in RER first depends on the current plans for the extension of the line to Constitución being completed.

 The current RER proposal was put forward by Buenos Aires mayor Mauricio Macri in 2015.
 The project includes the construction of 16 km of tunnels to link the three main railway terminals and the construction of five new underground stations: one at each of the terminals, one underneath the Obelisco in the centre of the city and another in the Central Business District underneath the Buenos Aires Central Post Office.